+Figure 5: Tariff configuration

-Requirements of smart metering systems
+Requirements of smart metering services

 Reliable information delivery

-In the smart metering systems, meter readings can be frequently generated by distributed meters, and also operators can generate various messages in some cases.
-In case that delivery errors or packet loss occur, operators would obtain inaccurate information of meter readings.
-Furthermore, such incorrect information can lead to unwanted results.
-Therefore, the smart metering systems are required to provide reliable information delivery, such as meter readings and messages described in the scenario.
+In the smart metering services, meter reading data can be frequently transferred from distributed meters, and also operators can send many control messages to smart meters.
+When delivery errors occur, the operators cannot collect some of meter reading data from smart meters.
+As a result, such missing meter reading data would lead to unwanted results.
+Therefore, the smart metering services are required to provide reliable information delivery, such as meter reading data and messages described in the scenario.

-Real-time delivery of meter readings
+Real-time delivery of meter reading data

-Meter reading measured by meters need to arrive at operators within a given amount of time.
-In the scenario I-3 and II-3, if measured meter readings are not delivered to operators within a required time, the operators cannot obtain accurate and correct results.
-Therefore, smart metering systems are required to guarantee real-time delivery.
+Demands of smart metering operators require real-time responses of smart meters.
+Therefore, meter reading data obtained by smart meters are required to arrive at operators within a given amount of time.
+In the scenario I-3 and II-3, if the obtained meter reading data are not delivered to operators within a required time, the operators cannot obtain real-time results of smart metering.
+Therefore, smart metering services are required to guarantee real-time delivery.

 Bi-directional communication between meters and operators

-Meter readings are delivered from meters to operators as shown in the scenario I-3, II-3, and IV-2, and messages generated by operators are also sent from operators to meters vice versa (scenario IV-3, and V-3).
-For doing this, the smart metering systems are required to support bi-directional communication between meters and operators.
+Meter reading data are delivered from meters to operators as shown in the scenario I-3, II-3, and III-2, and messages generated by operators are also sent from operators to meters vice versa (scenario III-3, and IV-3).
+For doing this, the smart metering services are required to support bi-directional communication between meters and operators.

 Security support